KobiLDN/University-Of-Helsinki-Exercises/README.md

 # University-Of-Helsinki-Exercises
 Star date, sometime in Feburary 2023.
-I want to learn programming, so I did.
+I wanted to learn programming, so I did.

 And you can too.